AdaCore/learn/courses/advanced-ada/chapters/generics.rst

 conversion from and to :ada:`Integer` and :ada:`Float` types.

-Note that, in the private part of :ada:`My_Type`, we're storing the floating-point and integer representations.
+Note that, in the private part of :ada:`My_Type`, we're storing the floating-point and integer representations that we receive in the calls to the :ada:`Set` procedures.
 However, we could have complex data as well and just use conversion subprograms to provide a simplified representation of the complex data.

 This is just an example on how we could implement these :ada:`Set` and :ada:`Get` subprograms: